 In April 1991 we had the first meeting as Haringey Solidarity Group and by January 1992 we had formed three separate groups around the borough in Tottenham, Green Lanes, and Wood Green.
 Not being able to sustain three separate groups we all came back together as HSG in September 1994.
 In 1991 we had sub groups of HSG for: the environment, housing, publicity, transport, women, anti-racism, industrial, police monitoring, council monitoring, and disability issues.
 There were something like 30/40 active people.
 In the early days we were using an office at the Unwaged Centre in West Green Road.
 Later in 1997, we opened up our own office just off Green Lanes, which in 2005 we decided to close down due to the costs involved.

 Looking back, we can see the same issues cropping up time and again.
 In 1993 we were campaigning (and won) against the council taking parts of our parks for financial gain.
 In 1994 we were already trying to stop the slow invasion of Controlled Parking Zones and Red Routes.
-And in 1995 we talked about our relationship with the Independent Working Class Association (IWCA), which the Hackney Independent group has recently formed out of.
-Then there have been the continual racist & state attacks we have been a small part in trying to fight: Broadwater Farm Defence Campaign; Tottenham Three Campaign; Joy Gardner, Michael Menson, Roger Sylvester, Winston Silcott Campaign, and more recently the police harassment of Delroy & Sonya Lindo and their family.
+And in 1995 we talked about our relationship with the Independent Working Class Association (IWCA), which the Hackney Independent group had formed out of.
+Then there have been the continual racist & state attacks we have been a small part in trying to fight: Broadwater Farm Defence Campaign; Tottenham Three Campaign; Joy Gardner, Michael Menson, Roger Sylvester, Winston Silcott Campaign, and the police harassment of Delroy & Sonya Lindo and their family.